Care & Help Ministries

 7 - 9pm | The Chapel, Millbrook Campus*

-*Enter through the West Entrance off Hargrove Rd (Buliding Map) and proceed to the Chapel.
+*Enter through the South Entrance off of E. Millbrook Rd.
+(Buliding Map) at the Chapel entrance.

 Celebrate Recovery helps individuals connect to each other, find support and encouragement and grow in Christ as they meet together in Christian fellowship with biblical teaching, testimonies and joyful praise and worship.
 This ministry helps serve our church and community by providing a safe place where people in Raleigh and surrounding areas can come to take off the mask and openly confess their hurts, habits and hang-ups.
 As they work through the 12 steps and the eight principles found in the Beatitudes, and humbly trust in the unconditional love of Jesus and His victory over the penalty and the power of sin, people find hope, healing and recovery.
 Free child care is available.